Hybrid acousto-optical swing-up state control in a quantum dot: Results

-To relate our study to existing and application-relevant platforms, we consider two types of semiconductor QDs: standard self-assembled InAs/GaAs QDs and GaAs/Al$_{0.4}$Ga$_{0.6}$As QDs grown by droplet etching epitaxy.
-Details of the calculation and QD modeling are given in Appendix~\ref{sec:app-decoh}.
-We calculate the fidelity for the cases of exciton and biexciton preparation with Gaussian optical pulses during continuous-wave acoustic modulation (and not vice-versa), which is the one more prone to be non-ideal due to temporal overlaps of acoustic modulation with (un)dressing of states with light.
-We show the fidelity values in Table~\ref{tab:fidelity}.
-In all cases, we find high quality of the prepared states at low temperatures.
-For InAs/GaAs QDs, we may notice a deterioration with increasing temperature due to a significant increase in phonon occupations.
-GaAs/AlGaAs QDs show excellent fidelity values at cryogenic temperatures for both exciton and biexciton preparation and even fidelity exceeding $85\%$ at room temperature for exciton preparation.
-However, this result takes into account only the evolution of the three-level system and the resultant phonon impact.
-We thus show the room temperature results in gray to underline their limited reliability, as, especially in large-volume GaAs QDs, thermal excitations to higher orbital states play a role in the evolution at such elevated temperatures~\cite{Lehner2023}.
-Nonetheless, for appropriately selected detuning the protocol itself proves to be almost decoherence-free in terms of dynamical phonon-induced effects, in agreement with recent findings for the all-optical implementation \cite{Bracht2022, Bracht2023b}.
+To relate our study to existing and application-relevant platforms, we consider two types of semiconductor QDs: standard self-assembled InAs/GaAs QDs and GaAs/Al$_{0.4}$Ga$_{0.6}$As QDs grown by droplet etching epitaxy \cite{daSilva2021}.
+Details of the calculation and QD modeling are given in the Methods section.
+We calculate the post-pulse occupation of the desired state and fidelity for the cases of exciton and biexciton preparation with Gaussian optical pulses during continuous-wave acoustic modulation, which is the case more prone to non-idealities due to temporal overlaps between acoustic modulation and the (un)dressing of states with light.